ajayray-ece/Flying_Marut/README.md

-# 🛩️ Flying Modi Game
+# 🛩️ Flying Marut Game

 A fun, responsive flying game where you control Modi and avoid obstacles while collecting coins!